thomasebsmith/fleet/docs/index.md

 ##### Core Types
 Numbers, characters, and functions are built into Fleet itself.
 These three types form the basis of every other type.
 In the standard library, strings are created as lists of characters.
+Note that characters are defined by Unicode code points rather than UTF-8 or ASCII bytes.

 No function in Fleet should throw an error unless that error is a type mismatch or a parse error.
-Instead, functions that only possibly return a valid value should return an optional - a value that may or may not contain another value.
+Instead, functions that only sometimes return a valid value should return an optional - a value that may or may not contain another value.

 ##### Grammar